Ada-Developers-Academy/daily-curriculum/week16/weekly_overview.md

 # Week 16

 In Week 16 we will be begin a 2 week long unit on Refactoring and Service Oriented Architecture.
-Students will refactor a pair of previous projects, and begin working on building a Shipping service for their Congo projects.
+Students will refactor a previous project, and build a Shipping service for their Congo projects.
 The emphasis will be on instilling good code craftsmanship and citizenship, exploring service APIs, and continuing to develop competency with testing.

 As in Week 15, this week lectures may be à la carte, some potential topics to talk about as a class or in smaller groups: